 In fact, women detect most cancers themselves by discovering a lump.

 However, the survival rate would be higher with regular, proper screening.

 This is because, by the time that breast cancer is big enough to be felt as a lump, it probably is at a more advanced stage.

 So, mammography can detect VERY early, treatable breast cancers before any clinical symptoms, such as a lump, are present.

 Basically, to perform a breast

-To carry out a breast self examination, firstly place your hands resting on the hips and next, repeat with your arms raised above the head.
+Next, place your hands resting on the hips and then, repeat with your arms raised above the head.

 Secondly, feel the breasts with your fingers, pressing lightly at first to find surface abnormalities, and then pressing more heavily to check for lumps within the deeper tissue.

-Indeed, breast cancer screening should begin at an appropriate age, about 40, or earlier if a women is in a known higher risk group.
+Indeed, breast cancer screening should begin at an appropriate age, about 40, or earlier if a woman is in a known higher risk group.